Transportation Master Plan

 Where is the survey for the TMP?

-Juneau11 asked about 1 year agoAs detailed in the information, the survey will be available for complete on March 5, same day as the public open house.
+Juneau11 asked almost 2 years agoAs detailed in the information, the survey will be available for complete on March 5, same day as the public open house.
 Available from this site as well as the homepage of the City's website.
 Paper copies are available from City Hall.

 -